 The way he mentions these terms suggests that Gompertz intended to cast his concept of “power to avoid death” into what is now known as a continuous random variable.
 Probability theory was yet to be fully formalized at his time, but he surely was familiar with Calculus and its uses to study rates of change.
 In fact, in his 1825 paper, Gompertz made extensive use of fluxions — Isaac Newton’s notation for the time derivative — to analyze the rate of change of survival curves.

-Gompertz’s paragraph then ends with the punchline.
+Gompertz’s paragraph ends with a punchline.
 He (seemingly out of nothing!) conjectured that intensity of mortality could be expressed by .
-Later in this essay, we will see that further progress showed that taking for the intensity of mortality works remarkably well.
+We shall see (later in our essay) that further progress demonstrated that taking for the intensity of mortality works remarkably well.
 But where did Gompertz got this nice and tidy closed-form expression from?

-Because he offered no explanation, it’s up to us to step into his shoes (and mind), fill in the gaps and rederive it.
-Let’s do it now!
+Because he offered no explanation in any of his papers, it’s up to us to step into his shoes (and mind), fill in the gaps and rederive it from scratch.

 Recreating the steps that Gompertz might have followed